 - This event has passed.

-Please join us on Thursday, March 2nd, from 4-6 pm at our Clarksville Office & Gallery to enjoy the work of Katherine Nelson.
+Please join us on Thursday, February 9th, from 4-6 pm at our Village of Cross Key’s Office & Gallery to enjoy the paintings of Stacie Grosso.